 I don’t wish to imply that joining a koryu is some kind of grueling, “only the strong survive” task.
 I didn’t speak a word of Japanese, didn’t know which end of the chopsticks to use, and would have had to make a guess about which end of the sword to hold when I began training.
 And all those cool stories about having to sit on the teacher’s porch or stand in the rain are mostly drama.
 Persistence is sometimes necessary.
 Mostly that’s not because you are being “tested” but rather that the teacher or the school doesn’t take you seriously yet and wants to see what kind of commitment you are willing to make.
 Chances are good that if you are polite, patient, and demonstrate some manners, you will be accepted.

 Chances are much, much better you will find your way into a ryu if you have a stable home life, a fixed address, an education (or are in the process of getting one), and a profession.
 Why all that?
 Koryu demands a lot of time.
 It isn’t like being on a bowling or softball team.
 If your spouse or your family is not supportive, you are in for a lot of domestic strife.
 Again, it isn’t my problem if you’re having a fight with your wife or your parents.
 It will be my problem if you show up for training that night and are swinging a weapon at me and your mind is still on that fight.
 Unless you’ve moved in next door, you will have to commute to our dojo or training area.
-It is not unusual for members of a koryu to travel an hour or more to get to their dojo [in the case of the Shutokukan Dojo, we have members who drive five hours one way, once a month, for training].
+It is not unusual for members of a koryu to travel an hour or more to get to their dojo [in the case of the Shutokukan Dojo, we have members who drive seven hours one way, once a month, for training].
 And training is scheduled by what’s convenient for the teacher or the seniors.
 That means you may well be forced to change your daily schedule to meet our demands.
 If you are working a job where that’s impossible, training is equally impossible.
 Very often I am contacted by high school or college students who live in my city—for now.
 My question is: how long are you going to be here after graduating?
 I spend four years investing in your training and then you head off to college or a job on the other side of the country.

 If you are a student asking about training with me or in any koryu, I will usually tell you that the best move you can make in that direction is to get a good education.
 Get yourself into a profession where you have the flexibility to locate where a ryu is located, either here or in Japan, and then you can make the commitment to the length of time necessary for a serious study of the ryu.